How to Write a Persuasive Essay - Step by Step Guide

 Revising your Persuasive Essay

-A good thorough read will help refine your persuasive essay.
-Revise your essay by following the few tips given below.
+A good thorough read will help refine your essay.
+Revise the paper by following the few tips given below.

 - Is the essay making your point clear?